-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night.
-This month we’re highlighting the work of IDA Delegate Jush Dury in an article that he authored.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Delegate Josh Dury.

 Josh initially became aware of light pollution impacts while he was studying for his photography degree in Bristol.
 This later fueled his passion for filmmaking.
 Around this time, the BBC’s Natural History Unit broadcast a nature documentary series called Blue Planet II.
 The series brought attention to the plastic crisis and its impact on the natural world.
 This helped Josh recognize that light pollution is not being considered in the climate crisis.